 Cocoa beans are derived from the Theobroma cacao tree species.
 There is no definitive place of origin for cocoa.
 Even though the genus Theobroma originated in South America millions of years ago, the exact origin of cocoa has never been made clear.
 Cacao trees grow best in humid, tropical climates, so most cocoa producing farms are within 10 degrees of the equator.
 The majority of cocoa producers are small farm owners located in West Africa in Ghana and the Ivory Coast; Indonesia is the top producer in the Pacific.
 The three cacao tree varieties are Criollo, Forastero, and Trinitario.
 Although Criollo is considered the highest quality cocoa, Forastero is the most popular due to its high yield of beans.
 The flavor of the beans not only depends on the tree variety, but also on the type of soil and on climatic conditions such as the amount of sunshine and rainfall.

-The most recent Salmonella outbreak associated with chocolate occurred in 2006, when products of the British candy company Cadbury Scheppes were contaminated with Salmonella Montevideo.
+The most recent Salmonella outbreak associated with chocolate occurred between 2020 and 2021 in chocolate wafers from Poland.
+In total, 32 people fell ill in 15 different countries.
+In 2006, products of the British candy company Cadbury Scheppes were contaminated with Salmonella Montevideo.
 Investigation into this outbreak found that a leaking wastewater pipe that dripped into the milk chocolate crumbs during processing and mixed with various chocolate products.
 This contamination led to 37 Salmonella infections and three hospitalizations, all of which were children.
 In response to this outbreak, approximately one million Cadbury chocolate items were recalled on June 23rd, 2006.
 Upon further investigation, it was revealed that Cadbury had been aware of the pipe and initiated repairs but failed to issue a recall notice because they determined the extent of the Salmonella contamination was not significant enough to warrant action.

 Import and Export: